bochinchero/decred-pub/dcrlnd_node.md

 	~/decred/dcrlncli create

-For those of you using tmux, you can create an alias to call the dcrlnd session:
+Go back to the dcrlnd terminal by attaching the session:

-	alias tmux_dcrlnd="tmux attach -t dcrlnd"
+	 tmux attach -t dcrlnd

-Go back to the dcrlnd terminal, and you will now see it updating and synchronising.
+You will now see it updating and synchronising.
 Once fully synchronised you'll be ready to start funding the wallet and opening channels.

 ### Command line usage